 An important issue for the Corporation, and the Province as guarantor of the Corporation's debenture debt, is the level of municipal loan arrears.
-Loan arrears at March 31, 2014 amounted to \$3.0 million (2013 - \$3.3 million).
+Loan arrears at March 31, 2015 amounted to \$2.7 million (2014 - \$3.0 million).
 Historically, the Corporation collected a significant amount of arrears through the interception of municipal operating grants and from allocations from a Reserve Fund established with the Corporation and funded by the Province to assist towns most in need.
-Subject to the approval of the Minister of Finance, the Fund was periodically allocated as the Department of Municipal and Intergovernmental Affairs (MIA) completed negotiations with town councils to determine the eligible levels of financial assistance towards arrears.